MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 Any changes made to a forked repository do not affect the original repository.

-- Log into GitHub and click on repository to download ([Code-Institute-Projekt-4-Django-horseplaner ](https://github.com/MrHaJu/Code-Institute-Projekt-4-Django-horseplaner))
+- Log into GitHub and click on the repository to download ([Code-Institute-Projekt-4-Django-horseplaner ](https://github.com/MrHaJu/Code-Institute-Projekt-4-Django-horseplaner))
-- Click the **Fork** buttonin the top right-hand corner
+- Click the **Fork** button in the top right-hand corner
 - Select a different owner if necessary
 - Click **Create Fork**
 - The repo is now in your chosen account and can be cloned or changed